johnbe4/getSeoSitemap/README.md

 Mailto URLs with will not be included into sitemap.<br>
 URLs inside pdf files will not be scanned and will not be included into sitemap.<br>
 It checks page title, page description and page size to improve SEO.<br>
-You must use only absolute URLs inside the site.<br>
+You can use absolute or relative URLs inside the site.<br>
 There is not any automatic function to submit updated sitemap to google or bing.<br>
 That is because I discovered search engines prefer submission by their webmaster tools.<br>
 In fact, submitting sitemap by their own link, they never update the last submission time inside webmaster tools.<br>